larevolucia/task-wrangler/README.md

 ### Colors

-Considering primary function of the app is managing tasks, it was decided to keep with simple color scheme.
+Considering the primary function of the app is managing tasks, it was decided to keep with simple color scheme.
-It was selected worldwide recognizable colors for tracking progress: green, yellow, red.
+Worldwide recognizable colors were selected for tracking progress: green, yellow, red.

 For the base of the app, a neutral blue was chosen, since it is a calming color that doesn't clash with the traffic light scheme.
 A white hex was selected for the background and a black hex was selected for the text color.